GamerMajlis-platform/frontend-react/README.md

 - **Optimized builds** with Vite
 - **Tree shaking** for unused code elimination
 - **Fast development** with hot module replacement
+– **Memoization where it counts**: Leaf components with primitive props are wrapped in `React.memo`.
+– **Stable callbacks**: Parent components (e.g., Profile page) use `useCallback` to keep function identities stable for memoized children.
+– **Pragmatic memo**: High-level composites with local state (e.g., `ProfileHeader`) are intentionally not memoized to avoid complexity with minimal upside.

+### Prop Style Convention

+To keep code skimmable and consistent, child components use a single `props` parameter and access props as `props.xxx` instead of destructuring long lists at the top of the function.
+Rationale:

+- Easier to scan and refactor, especially in components with many props
+- Reduces churn when adding/removing props
+- Plays nicely with inline IDE hovers and jump-to-def on `props`

 ## Changelog (Sep 2025)